mascarell/nikke-map/readme.md

 Things to add:

-- Higher quality maps
+- Switch between normal and hard campaign maps instead of showing all of them together
-- Switch between normal and hard campaign maps
+- Add hard chapter 25 and 26
-- Add the rest of the campaign chapters
+- Add a filter for different relic types (music, gems, core dust, etc.)